-They met again for the first time in Prague in 2001 following the signing of the Bologna Declaration.
-Joint conferences followed in Berlin (2003), Bergen (2005), London (2007), Leuven/Louvain-la-Neuve (2009), Budapest/Vienna (2010), Bucharest (2012), Yerevan (2015), and Paris (2018).
-A conference is scheduled to be held in Rome in November 2020.
+They met for the first time in Prague in 2001 following the signing of the Bologna Declaration.
+Joint conferences followed in Berlin (2003), Bergen (2005), London (2007), Leuven/Louvain-la-Neuve (2009), Budapest/Vienna (2010), Bucharest (2012), Yerevan (2015), Paris (2018), Rome (2020).

 At the conclusion of each conference, a communiqué is signed, in which the ministers set out the priorities for the coming years.
 The communiqué is named after the city in which the conference is held.
 Based on the communiqué, a work plan is drawn up for the coming two to three years.

-You can find an overview of the communiqués that have been signed over the years here: http://www.ehea.info/pid34363/ministerial-declarations-and-communiques.html.
+You can find an overview of the communiqués that have been signed over the years <a href="https://example.com/here/bears/based-on-the-communiqués-based-on-the-c

-2.6 Progress on the Bologna Process
+2.6.
+Progress on the Bologna Process

 To assess the progress achieved during the Bologna Process, progress reports are drawn up prior to the ministerial conference.
 The first progress report was issued in 2005.
 Initially, the BFUG was responsible for drawing up progress reports based on information it obtained from the national governments.
-However, this changed when it appeared that governments were inclined to paint a toorosy picture of their own efforts.
+However, this changed when it appeared that governments were inclined to paint a too rosy picture of their own efforts.

 From 2012 onwards, the report was outsourced to the European Commission, in particular to the support service Eurydice.
-The detailed and reputable reports are issued under the title The European Higher Education Area in 20.: Bologna Process Implementation Report.
+The detailed and reputable reports are issued under the title The European Higher Education Area in 20..: Bologna Process Implementation Report.
 The latest report was issued in 2018.
 In addition to the official reports, analyses of the progress achieved has also been published by the EUA under the title TRENDS, and by the ESU, under the title Bologna with Student Eyes.